fibercrypto/skycoin-wiki/Protocol.md

 At the moment, any clients with mismatched versions immediately disconnect.

-*TODO - Limit number of connections per base IP*
+A maximum of 1 outgoing connection and 3 total connections are allowed per base IP.
+This allows multiple nodes from the same subnet to connect to another node but prevent them from saturating the latter node's resources.

 ## Get Peers